PotatoMania/uconsole-cm3/README.md

 ### WiFi & BT

-Because of the operation voltage(3.3V by default), the WiFi part of the wireless module cannot run at its highest speed.
+Because of the operation voltage(3.3V by default) and RPi's limit, the WiFi part of the wireless module cannot run at its highest speed.
 But it should be enough.

 BT serial speed will affect module's wireless performance.
 Just a note.